 When accepting another's sheathed katana always take the katana in both hands, parallel to the floor, cutting edge towards the other, and bow to the katana with a short, respectful bow.
 Return the katana in the same fashion except that the cutting edge is towards yourself.
 The general rule is that when passing a katana to another (either sheathed or unsheathed) the edge should always be toward the person who is passing the katana to the other person.

 When accepting an unsheathed blade grip the tsuka firmly with your left hand near the tsuba; after the owner relaxes his grip turn the cutting edge towards yourself and grip the tsuka with both hands.
 Bow to the katana and its owner.
-Reverse the procedure when returning the blade.

 Never stand over, walk over, or stumble against another's katana, bokken, or other equipment.
 Never use another's katana without permission.